Agoric/documentation/main/guides/coreeval/permissions.md

 Verifying by inspection that they don't use any more than they need is notoriously difficult.
 So proposals come with a `BootstrapManifestPermit` to declare an upper limit on the capabilities they access.
 For a property access `powers.P`, if the permit has `{ P: true }`, then the access succeeds.
 In fact, any _truthy_ value will do.
-And recursively, a property access `powers.P.Q.R` is succeeds if the permit has `{ P: { Q: { R: true } } }`.
+And recursively, a property access `powers.P.Q.R` succeeds if the permit has `{ P: { Q: { R: true } } }`.

 The permit for `startSellConcertTicketsContract` is: